top of page

 1. Start with your dog in a “Sit” position.

-2. Hold a treat near their nose, then move it downward to the ground.
+2. Hold a treat near their nose, then move it downward toward the ground.

 3. Once their body follows the treat, say “Yes” and reinforce them.

-4. Practice patience, as some dogs may take time to understand.
+4. Be patient; some dogs may take time to understand.

 5. Leave It